jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **employee accommodation** —
     (a) means property that the person, or a company in the same wholly-owned group of companies as the person, provides to their employees or other workers for accommodation in connection with their employment or service:
     (b) does not include accommodation provided to employees or other workers who are associated with the person, unless it is necessary for the person to provide the accommodation because of the nature or remoteness of a business carried on by them
+  - **employee deferred shares** means shares issued or transferred to an employee share scheme beneficiary under an employee share scheme by a company that, in accordance with section EA 4B(2) (Deferred tax for unlisted employee share schemes), an employer has chosen to designate as employee deferred shares
   - **employee share loan** is defined in section CX 35 (Meaning of employee share loan)
   - **employee share scheme** is defined in section CE 7 (Meaning of employee share scheme)
     - **employee share scheme beneficiary** is defined in section CE 7C (Meaning of employee share scheme beneficiary)